-King of the Castle is both sculpture and children's play object.
+This piece is both sculpture and children's play object.
 It was designed for the new Riverwalk development by Stanton Williams Architects near Millbank in London.
 The piece would be cast in bronze with a fluted profile and would polish through use over time.

 This is a proposal for a shelter or bandstand.
 It is an aluminium structure cast from three identical forms that are then welded together.
 They can then be finished in a resilient bronze or painted bright colours.
 We have worked with engineers to test the shelters structurally establishing that they can be made from aluminium as thin as 8mm throughout - the unique folded form providing inherent stiffness.
 All rainwater is collected in the centre of the legs and taken to below ground drainage or a soakaway.
 Over time the rainwater will form an attractive patina in the valleys of the shelters allowing them to age gracefully.

 We have been working with the Crown Estate on a new piece over the entrance to Heddon Street, a small pedestrianised road running off Regent Street.
 The street has a large number of restaurants along it and the Estate wanted a piece that would symbolise the Regent Street Food Quarter.
 Swimmy is a sculpture made up of over 1500 forks arranged in the form of a large fish.